haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 - 1 or more libraries in the GHC repo that are deeply tied to GHC's implementation details.
   These libraries might depend on libraries in the next group.
-- 1 or more libraries outside the GHC that are repo agnostic to GHC's implemenation details.
+- 1 or more libraries outside the GHC that are repo agnostic to GHC's implementation details.
   These libraries might depend on libraries in the previous group.
 - ``base``, lives in the GHC repo, and merely reexports functionality from the first two groups.
-- ``text``, if used by the new stand library, should *not* depend on ``base``.
+- ``text``, lives outside the GHC repo, and should *not* depend on ``base``, but instead libraries from the first two groups.
-- The new standard libres, living outside the GHC repo, merely rexporting functionality from the first two groups and possibly ``text``.
+- The new standard libraries, living outside the GHC repo, merely reexporting functionality from the first two groups and possibly ``text``.

 It will take a while to untangle everything to get to this new maintainable end state.
 The good news is that we can get there very incrementally.